RobZombie9043/shinretro-revisited-es-de/README.md

 # shinretro revisited (ES-DE)
 A port of the shinretro theme by [TiagraTT-Driver](https://github.com/TigraTT-Driver/shinretro) for ES-DE v3.0.

-Initial work on porting theme to ES-DE by [ant](https://github.com/anthonycaccese)

 ## **Preview**

 | System View |